Klarman Hall

 Anne Adams

-Anne Adams, Professor Emerita, specializes in the two areas of continental African women’s writing and Afro-German cultural studies.
+Anne Adams, Professor Emerita, specializes in the two areas of continental African women’s writing and Afro-German cultural studies, her publications reflecting both areas.
 Upon retiring from ASRC, she served as director of the W.E.B.
-Du Bois Memorial Centre for Pan-African Culture, in Accra, Ghana, 2005-2010, while also teaching as Visiting Professor at the University of Ghana, Legon.
+Du Bois Memorial Centre for Pan-African Culture, in Accra, Ghana, 2005-2010.

 /anne-adams